-Daily newspapers are still the most important medium for reaching the general public.
+Daily newspapers are still the most important medium for reaching a broad public.
 Radio and television also have a large reach.
-So that journalists find out about your petition, inform them and provide them with all relevant facts, pictures and an exciting, personal story about your concern.
-You should inform the press when you start your petition and, above all, invite them to all of your offline actions and to hand over the petition.
+To ensure that journalists find out about your petition, inform them and provide them with all relevant facts, pictures and an exciting, personal story about your concern.
+You should inform the press when you start your petition and, above all, invite them to all your offline actions and to hand over the petition.

-Keep interested journalists informed about developments in the meantime.
-Events that are thematically related to your petition, e.g. a holiday, a demonstration or a bill can be used as a hook for a press release.
-Most have no experience with it, but editorial offices don't bite and they can't say more than no. Let's go:
+Please keep interested journalists up to date on any interim developments.
+Events that are thematically related to your petition, e.g. a holiday, a demonstration or a draft law are suitable as a starting point for a press release.
+Most people have no experience with this, but editors don't bite and they can't do more than say no. Let's go:

-Collect contacts: Find the email addresses and telephone numbers of editorial offices who might be interested in your request.
-Possible overlap points are: same topics (e.g. specialist newspapers), regional proximity (local newspapers) or idealistic proximity (same convictions).
+Collect contacts: Find email addresses and phone numbers of editorial teams that might be interested in your issue.
+Possible points of overlap are: same topics (e.g. specialist newspapers), regional proximity (local newspapers) or ideological proximity (same beliefs).

-make contact: Call the editorial office and ask which e-mail address it is best to send your information to or ask for the contact of the editor.
-It's important to send a message to the right person or department or your information will be lost.
+make contact: Call the editorial offices and ask which e-mail address is best to send your information to or ask for the contact of the editor.
+It's important to send a message to the right person or department, otherwise your information will be lost.

-Write a press release: Send out a press release on your petition.
-It should present all facts factually and to the point and contain contact persons for more information.
-Checklist press release:
+Write a press release: Send out a press release about your petition.
+It should present all the facts objectively and to the point and include contacts for more information.
+Press release checklist:

 - Subject: A summary sentence that arouses curiosity.
 For example: 'Dresden woman starts sign language petition for deaf son'

-- First paragraph: Here you answer the questions who, what, when and where.
+- First paragraph: Here you can directly answer the questions who, what, when and where.
 No long introductory sentences!

-- Middle part: Here you answer the questions how and why and tell the story.
-There is space for interesting details here.
+- middle section: Here you answer the questions how and why and tell the backstory.
+There is room for interesting details here.

-- Celebrities: Make the press aware of the support of your petition by celebrities.
+- Celebrities: If prominent personalities support your petition, let the press know.
 The same applies to politicians.

-Here you give all further information.
-Not to be missing
+Please provide all further information here.
+Not to be missed

 - the short link to the petition